darksos34/react-spring-boot-restful-api-jpa-postgresql/readme.md

 <br /><br />
 <Strong>Properties to connect Spring Boot with PostgreSQL</Strong>

+Go to your project in your favorite IDE and open the folder src/main/resources

+And add the following settings in to your `application.properties`

 `# Datasource Login in to your DataBase`<br />
 `spring.datasource.url= jdbc:postgresql://localhost:5432/username`<br />